 - Repeat Courses: Courses count as attempted hours each time taken, regardless of whether federal financial aid is received.
 If the class is passed, it is also counted as earned hours.
 If a student is using any of his or her four repeat options offered through the Registrar’s Office, the initial enrollment in the course (the class which is being replaced) will be included as attempted hours and excluded from earned hours if previously passed (which impacts pace), and it will be excluded in the GPA calculation

 - Incomplete and Withdrawal Grades: Count as attempted hours; do not count as earned hours

 - Deferred Grades: Counted as earned hours and attempted hours

-- Academic Bankruptcy and Fresh Start: Will impact a student’s earlier cumulative GPA; however, has no impact on earned and attempted hours (no impact on maximum time frame and pace)
+- Academic Bankruptcy and Fresh Start: Will impact a student’s earlier cumulative GPA; however, has no impact on earned and attempted hours (no impact on maximum time frame and pace-hours are still counted)